Roadrunner SMB

 • NLB: 1 load balancer, 2 listeners, 2 target groups

-• Secrets Manager: 2 secrets (bootstrap secret created by stack + optional AD join secret for re-join reference)
+• Secrets Manager: 1 secret (bootstrap secret created by stack for First-Time Setup)

 • CloudWatch Logs: 1 log group